rstudio-conf-2022/wtf-rstats/README.md

  when starting R. Modify these files for your personal needs and preferences.

- - Employ strategies for package management, including establishing where packages are installed, how to upgrade, and how to downgrade.
+ - Employ strategies for package management, including establishing where packages are installed, how to upgrade and downgrade, how to install from source, and actual package managers.

  - Locate and navigate R package source code for better understanding of internal operations or troubleshooting.

+ - Identify what is in your current R session (packages, versions); introduce {renv}
+ to create a reproducible environment.

 Iterating well with purrr

-[ADD AN ITEMIZED LIST OF LEARNING OBJECTIVES.]

 ## Is this course for me?